Shannon Mcneil working in a kitchen, wearing their chef whites and apron.

 Professional Cookery, Hospitality, Retail and Events

-Wine and Spirit Education Trust (WSET) Level 3 Award in Wines
+Wine and Spirits Education Trust WSET Level 3 Award in Wine

-This course will develop your ability to describe wine accurately and account in detail for the style, quality and price...
+This course will develop to a high level your ability to describe wine accurately and account in detail for the style, q...

 Read more and apply